hashicorp/design-system/website/docs/components/app-header/partials/guidelines/guidelines.md

 By default (and if used within the App Frame), the App Header will occupy 100% of the viewport width.
 As the viewport width condenses, the components' controls will collapse into a menu that can be toggled open/closed with the menu button (shown conditionally based on the viewport width).

-At smaller viewports, the menu containing the App Header controls will occupy 100% of the viewport height and prevent scrolling content on the main page.
+At smaller viewports, the menu containing the `AppHeader` controls will occupy 100% of the viewport height and prevent scrolling content on the main page.

 ## Usage in the App Frame

-The App Header is intended to be used within the [App Frame](/layouts/app-frame) component (only supported in code), where a location is reserved for the component out of the box.
+The `AppHeader` is intended to be used within the [`AppFrame`](/layouts/app-frame) component (only supported in code), where a location is reserved for the component out of the box.

-If you intend to use the App Header without the App Frame, contact the HDS team for assistance and guidance on implementation.
+If you intend to use the `AppHeader` without the `AppFrame`, contact the HDS team for assistance and guidance on implementation.